-In accordance with federal regulations, calculating a student's GPA for financial aid purposes includes all courses including those that are repeated.
-For this reason, a student's Financial Aid GPA and Academic GPA may differ.
+In accordance with federal regulations, calculating a student's GPA for financial aid purposes includes all courses including those that are repeated as well as those College Readiness Courses.
+For this reason, a student's Financial Aid GPA may differ from their Program and Cumulative GPA.

-Note: When a student repeats a course, only the highest grade earned will be used to calculate the cumulate and program GPA, but all attempted courses will appear on the official transcript.
+Note: When a student repeats a course, only the highest grade earned will be used to calculate the Cumulative and Program GPAs, but all attempted courses will appear on the official transcript.